Stop! Your Lease Extension in Oxford Could Be FREE

 If you are facing a significant premium because your lease in Oxford has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Oxford property with a lease extension has roughly the same value as a freehold
+Oxford property with a lease extension is almost the same value as a freehold

 Lender Requirement